kitconcept/volto-light-theme/BLOCK-MODEL-V3.md

 ## Block Model version 3

-### View/Edit wrappers (or containers?)
+### View/Edit containers

-The block should have the same wrappers in both View/Edit components, so we can write CSS once that applies to both.
+The block should have the same containers in both View/Edit components, so we can write CSS once that applies to both.

-This wrappers will conform this two level wrapper:
+These containers will conform this two level wrappers definitions:

-#### Main/Outter wrapper
+#### Main/Outter container

-This is the wrapper that receives the block injected classNames and styles from the StyleWrapper.
+This is the container that receives the block injected classNames and styles from the StyleWrapper.
+It's the (familiar) `div` that has the `block ${type}` className.
 In View mode it should be provided by the block developer.
 In Edit mode it's part of the edit wrappers: `block-editor-${type}` wrapper, and automatically receives the StyleWrapper injected properties.

-#### Secondary/Inner wrapper
+#### Secondary/Inner container

-This is the wrapper that decides the inner properties, being the most important one, the width.
+This is the container that decides the inner properties, being the most important one, the width.

 ### Block category